bclnet/GameSpecs/Applications/Book/README.md

-# Game Spec, First Edition
+# Game Specs: An Asset Guide for Digital Creators, First Edition

-Welcome to the first edition of the Game Spec book.
+Welcome to the first edition of Game Specs: An Asset Guide for Digital Creators.

-Game Spec is open source under the MIT license.
+Game Specs: An Asset Guide for Digital Creators is open source under the MIT license.

 ## How To Generate the Book